DMNK-K/citystate-clicker-old-2018/README.md

 ## General Info

-CityState Clicker is a semi-idle browser game where the main goal is to build and govern a city.
+CityState Clicker is a semi-idle PC browser game where the main goal is to build and govern a city.
 All of the development on this variant took place in 2018, further work is discontinued.
-The game will be ported into react or some other framework.
+The game is in the process of being ported into React.
+You can find the live version fo the game [HERE](http://citystateclicker.atwebpages.com/).

 ## Setup